Confidentiality Tips

 - If yes, inform the patient when protection of privacy will not be possible, “There are certain things I can keep private if that is what you prefer.
 And there are certain things I have to share with another adult (like your medical team and parent/guardian), like if it affects your safety or the safety of someone else.”

-- Use a protected note type to document any information that needs to be confidential.
-Learn about the confidentiality capabilities of this note type specific to your hospital or clinic.
-If a medication prescription is needed, problem solve with youth how they will obtain and store the medicine (get to pharmacy, pay for prescription, keep it accessible so they use it while trying to keep confidential at home).
+- If a medication prescription is needed, problem-solve with the patient to develop a plan to obtain and store the medicine (get to the pharmacy, pay for the prescription, and keep it accessible so they use it while trying to keep it confidential at home).
 Can they identify a trusted adult to help them with medications?

 Specifics related to Sexual/Reproductive Health:

-- Minor consent laws vary by state, up to date information can be found here: An Overview of Consent to Reproductive Health Services by Young People | Guttmacher Institute
+- Minor consent laws vary by state.
+Up-to-date information can be found here: An Overview of Consent to Reproductive Health Services by Young People | Guttmacher Institute

 - In MO and KS minors may receive care for sexually transmitted infection (STI) with privacy protection.
 In MO and KS minors have some limits on contraception care that can be accessed privately.
 In KS minors also have limits on prenatal care that can be accessed privately.